-Many aspects of our society – from telecommunications to television, weather forecasting to global financial systems – rely on space systems or space-based technologies.
+Many aspects of society – from telecommunications to television, weather forecasting to global financial systems – rely on space systems or space-based technologies.

 However, the sheer scale of space projects makes it impossible for most countries to attempt them alone.
-So European countries have pooled their technological and financial resources to run space policy through the European Commission – in cooperation with the European Space Agency (an intergovernmental agency run by 20 European countries).
+So European countries have pooled their technological and financial resources to manage space policy through the European Commission – in cooperation with the European Space Agency (an intergovernmental agency run by 20 European countries).

-European space policy has 3 mains strands:
+European space policy has 4 main strands:

-Copernicus is a set of complex systems that gather data about the earth through satellites and sensors on the ground, in the sky and at sea.
+It is a set of complex systems that gather data about the earth through satellites and sensors on the ground, in the sky and at sea.